Updated 25/05/2026

 Key takeaways

-- Blood pressure reductions (4/1.5 mmHg) were comparable to standard antihypertensive medications
+- Blood pressure reductions (4/1.5 mmHg) were documented in the Nutrition & Diabetes study

-- Benefits occurred without weight loss, suggesting direct metabolic mechanisms rather than secondary effects
+- Benefits occurred without weight loss according to the meta-analysis findings, suggesting direct metabolic mechanisms rather than secondary effects

 Frequently asked questions